ganyicz/bond/README.md

 For the best development experience, install the [Bond VS Code extension](https://marketplace.visualstudio.com/items?itemName=ganyicz.bond-vscode-extension).
 It provides syntax highlighting, autocomplete, and error checking for both Bond components and Alpine.js attributes.
 The extension will be open-sourced in a future release.

+Make sure to also install the official [Laravel extension](https://marketplace.visualstudio.com/items?itemName=laravel.vscode-laravel).
+Bond will only load in files with language mode set to `Blade`.

 ## Features

 ### <script setup>